AtomDB/pyatomdb/pyatomdb/README.txt

 0.10.5
 September 4th 2020: Fixed issue when handling temperatures above or below the maximum and minimum values in the APEC emissivity files.
 Added Electron-electron bremsstrahlung emission into APEC model.

+0.10.6
+September 9th 2020: Fixed missing filename in build - README.txt had been renamed README.rst.
+Also included pycurl in requirements list